Mat5heus/Queue-and-convert-to-HEVC/README.md

 # HEVC Video Converter with QSV

+This is a personal project and comes with no warranty.

 ## Project Overview

 This is an initiative, or **Project**, designed for streamlined video file transcoding—specifically, converting all video files in a directory and its subdirectories into the High Efficiency Video Coding (HEVC) codec.
 By consolidating your multimedia assets under this format, you can significantly optimize storage usage by potentially reducing gigabytes of space previously occupied by less efficient codecs.